Geometric and analytic structures on metric spaces homeomorphic to a manifold: Introduction

-for some constants \(c\), \(C>0\) depending only on the data of \(X\).
-Here, we used the well-known fact that lower density bounds as in \eqref{eq:lower-bound-1} imply that the measure is bounded below by the Hausdorff measure; see e.g.~\cite[2.10.19]{Federer-GMT-1969}.
-Since the mass measure of an integral $n$-current is concentrated on an $n$-rectifiable set, we can deduce the following rectifiability result whose statement does not involve any currents.
-Recall that an $\Haus^n$-measurable subset $E\subset X$ is $n$-rectifiable if, up to an $\Haus^n$-negligible set, $E$ can be covered by countably many Lipschitz images of subsets of $\R^n$.

-\begin{corollary} Let $X$ be a linearly locally contractible metric space homeomorphic to a closed, orientable, smooth $n$-manifold.
-If $\Haus^n(X)<\infty$ and $X$ has finite Nagata dimension then $X$ is $n$-rectifiable. \end{corollary}

-We do not know whether Theorem~\ref{thm:lower-bound-mass} and Corollary~\ref{cor:recitifiability} remain true without the condition that $X$ has finite Nagata dimension.
-Notice that they are false in general when $X$ is not linearly locally contractible, see for example \cite[Appendix A]{Sormani-Wenger-calcvar-2010}.
-The assumption that $X$ have finite Nagata dimension is only used to construct a continuous retraction \(\pi\colon U \to X\) with good properties from a neighborhood \(U\) of $X$ in the injective hull of $X$, see Proposition~\ref{prop:good-retraction-property}.
-The existence of such a retraction implies that the space is linearly locally contractible.
-It would be interesting to know whether these two conditions are perhaps even equivalent.
+This result was originally proved by Semmes in his seminal article \cite{semmes-1996}.
+Our approach provides a short proof of Semmes' result, using completely different methods.

-In all our results above the condition that $M$ be a smooth manifold can be weakened to the assumption that $M$ be a Lipschitz manifold equipped with a compatible metric.
-Thus, when $n\not=4$ it suffices to assume that $M$ be a topological manifold, since by Sullivan's result \cite{sullivan-1979}, every such manifold admits a (unique) Lipschitz structure, see also \cite{tukia-vaisala-1981}.
-We finally mention that it has recently been shown in \cite{david-american-2016} that if $X$ is as in Corollary~\ref{cor:recitifiability} and moreover Ahlfors $n$-regular then $X$ is even uniformly rectifiable.
-The arguments in \cite{david-american-2016} heavily rely on the deep results of Semmes \cite{semmes-1996}.
+In all our results above the condition that $X$ be homeomorphic to a closed, oriented, smooth \(n\)-manifold can be weakened to the assumption that \(X\) be homeomorphic to a closed, oriented, Lipschitz manifold \(N\) equipped with a compatible metric.
+Thus, when $n\not=4$ it suffices to assume that $N$ be a topological manifold, since by Sullivan's result \cite{sullivan-1979}, every such manifold admits a (unique) Lipschitz structure, see also \cite{tukia-vaisala-1981}.